Hip Replacement Surgery 101

 Types of Hip Replacement Surgery

 Hip replacement surgery involves different types of surgery.
 The most common type of hip replacement surgery is known as Total Hip Replacement.
-This type of hip replacement involves the surgeon approaches the back of the hip for better visibility.
+This type of hip replacement involves the surgeon approaching the back of the hip for better visibility.
 An implant is used to cup the bone and allow for the bone to grow onto the implant.
 There are various types of hip surgery.
 Types include the following:

 Preparing for Hip Replacement Surgery